 That is really a standout advantage we can expect from these regulations.

-One e-commerce store by simply being GDPR compliant can boost its credibility to a great extent.
+One e-commerce store, by simply being GDPR compliant, can boost its credibility to a great extent.

 How will GDPR ensure data protection?

-The new regulations pertaining to the GDPR will regulate the data collection, processing, storage, and disclosure of any individualâs personal data within the European Union.
+The new GDPR regulations will govern data collection, processing, storage, and disclosure.
+Specifically, these rules apply to any individual’s personal data within the European Union.

 Some of the key objectives of this new regulatory framework include the following.

-- Enhancing the transparency of data interaction and boosting the accountability of organizations who are responsible for interacting with the individualâs personal data.
+- First, it enhances the transparency of data interaction.
+Then, boost the accountability of organizations.
+These organizations are responsible for interacting with individuals’ personal data.

 - Regulating the situations, time duration, security protocols, and ground rules for lawful interaction with the data.